 Best Houston Neighborhoods to Live and Raise a Family

 Houston, Texas is pretty big.
 Whether you’re seeking for a family-friendly community or urban charm, there is no doubt you’ll find it in Houston.
-The best thing about Houston is that, it enjoys the lowest housing costs meaning Houston professionals can afford to live well in the city.
+The best thing about Houston is that, it enjoys the lowest housing costs meaning Houston personal injury attorneys can afford to live well in the city.
 The city has 88 different neighborhoods and a total population of about 2.2 million residents.
 Deciding on the exact neighborhood to live involves more than just finding a home.
 You should consider safety, cost of living, quality of schools among other factors.
 Let me walk you through the top 5 best Houston neighborhoods to live and raise a family.
+To learn more about daily life here, you should check out What to Expect When Living in Houston.

 This neighborhood features both residential and apartment homes for sale, leasing or renting.
 Kingwood has a total population of about 83,500 residents.
 About 71% of the local residents own homes while 29% rent homes.
 The median home value stands slightly above $211,300 while the median rent is approximately $ 1300.
 There are two main ways to travel to Kingwood.
 You can use the Mills Branch Drive or Woodland Hills Drive.
 Residents have accessibility to schools like Kingwood high school, Bear branch elementary school, Kingwood middle school, Creekwood middle school among others.
 There are plenty of other social amenities.
 This neighborhood has low crime rates.